coinspark/libraries/java/README.txt

 Usage
 -----
-The recommended way to integrate the CoinSpark library into your application is to use the stable packages which are made availble in the Maven repository.
+The recommended way to integrate the CoinSpark library into your application is to use the stable packages which are made availble in the Maven central repository.

 Add the following lines to your project's pom.xml file: